-The train made its departure at around 8:30 a.m. on Wednesday, but did not let the 200-or-so passengers get on the public transportation, leaving them all confused, according to Huffington Post Japan, as translated by SoraNews24.
+The train made its departure at around 8:30 a.m. on Wednesday, but did not let the 200-or-so passengers get on the public transportation, leaving them all confused, according to Huffington Post Japan

 As soon as the train left the platform, one station personnel noticed the mishap and immediately pressed an emergency button on the platform to make the speeding train come to a halt.
 After relaying the error, the train quickly reversed back 20 meters (about 66 feet) to the platform to let all the stranded passengers aboard before it departs again.